waleedgeo/30daymap-2023/README.md

 ![d6](/data/d6_asia/d6_asia.png)

-Asia is well known for its river network, as the hydrographic network is well developed in the north, east and south of the continent.
-Some of the world's largest river systems are in Asia including the Ganges and Brahmaputra, Yangtze, Yenisei, Lena, Ob, Amur and Mekong.
+Asia is well known for its river network, which is well-developed in the north, east, and south of the continent.
+Moreover, some of the world's largest river systems are in Asia, namely the Ganges and Brahmaputra, Yangtze, Yenisei, Lena, Ob, Amur, and Mekong.

 🔗 High Resolution Version: [LINK](/data/d6_asia/d6_asia.png)